 In any case, it is important to know how distribution of hospitalizations is impacted in the immediate aftermath of a tropical cyclone, since the daily disruption to hospitalizations has ramifications for hospital capacity and planning.
 Furthermore, we show that there are overall increases in hospitalizations for some outcomes (manuscript Figure 6), which shows that the disruption is not merely the moving around of patient visits, but an actual overall increase in hospitalizations, particularly for respiratory diseases and injuries.
 Future large-scale studies can build upon how and where the hospitalizations happened with more detailed data, such as cases in nursing homes.
 Relevant to this, we have added a line in the Discussion of the revised manuscript (P. 16, Lines 367-371):

-Further work is needed to specifically understand which hospitals would need to be prepared with the forecast of a tropical cyclone.
-Our inpatient records only capture emergency room visits if they become inpatient visits; records of those who are dismissed after an emergency visit are important to understand hospital capacity needs.
+Further work is needed to specifically understand which hospitals would need to be prepared with the forecast of a tropical cyclone, along with which sources of health care are disrupted.

 In addition, we have performed an extra analysis to understand the differences in association of tropical cyclones with emergency and non-emergency hospitalizations, which is shown in the Figure below, now in the revised Supplementary Information as Supplementary Figure 1.
 As the Figure illustrates, there are some distinct differences in how emergency hospitalization rates change after tropical cyclone exposure compared to non-emergency hospitalizations.
 For instance, cancer non-emergency hospitalization rates decrease at first.
 In contrast, cancer emergency hospitalization rates show no change on the day after to the end of the lag period (days 1 through 7), though there is still a decrease on the day of the tropical cyclone exposure.
 This is in agreement with the Reviewer’s comments that missed or cancelled appointments may be driving the reduction in hospitalization rates for cancers after tropical cyclone exposure.